Conference | Spring School

-The Tirana Spring School will be organised by NISIS in collaboration with IISMM/EHESS, CNMS (Marburg University), CSIC, and IAKSA (Instituti i Antropologjisë Kulturore dhe Studimit të Artit, ASA) , and will take place in Tirana.
+The Tirana Spring School will be organised by NISIS in collaboration with IISMM/EHESS, CNMS (Marburg University), CSIC, and IAKSA (Instituti i Antropologjisë Kulturore dhe Studimit të Artit, ASA) , and will take place at the National Historical Museum of Albania in Tirana.

 Theme: 'Space, Place and Dwelling'

 Space, Place and Dwelling is the theme of the Spring School to be held in Tirana, Albania, in March 2018.
 Spatiality is an underrated but very fundamental aspect of religious practice and religious reasoning.
 According to Tweed (2006), religious practice comes down to basically two forces: crossing and dwelling.
 Terrestrial crossing refers to physical movement, such as pilgrimage, certain spatial rituals, and spiritual travel indicating a movement across time and place.
 Corporeal crossing refers not only to the religious understanding of life cycles and modes of temporality, but also to the embodied limits and constraints in life and the concomitant registers of meaning provided by religion to confront them.
 Cosmic crossing refers to transcendental dynamics of boundaries, and to the religious language that provides meaning to crossing.
 We could also think of movement that is not religiously inspired but may well impact on notions of religion.
 Migration, displacement, or refugees for religious reasons.